Wills Power of Attorney Legal Advice How it Works Pricing

 • Your close friends

-If your partner does not have parental responsibility for your child, you may also name them as a legal guardian.
-However, if you were already married when the child was born, or they are named on the birth certificate, they can’t be named as a legal guardian.
+If your partner is not a biological parent and does not have parental responsibility for your child, you may also name them as a legal guardian.
+However, if you were already married when the child was born, or they are named as a parent on the birth certificate, they can't be named as a guardian.

 Who Should be a Legal Guardian?

-There is a long list of people you could choose as a legal guardian.
+There is a long list of people you could choose to appoint as guardian.
 You could choose your parents, siblings, close relatives, or even close friends.

 It is important that the legal guardian you choose can carry out the following responsibilities: